Babtsov/learning/linux/README.md

 `printenv` print all or part of environment
 `wc` print newline, word, and byte counts for each file
 `file` determine file type
+`type` can be used to check if a command is a shell builtin
 `kill` send a signal to a process
 `netstat` Print network connections, routing tables, interface statistics, etc.
 `stat` display file or file system status